FC Trollhättan: Background

-June 6, 2002, the supporter club FCT Black Support was founded.
+On June 6, 2002, the supporter club FCT Black Support was founded.

-On September 26, 2002, FCT defeated Askims IK away with the score of 3–1, that secures the league win, and qualification against Falkenbergs FF awaited for a place in Superettan in a double-meeting.
-October 12, 2002, the home game against Falkenberg resulted in a 3–2 win.
+On September 26, 2002, FCT defeated Askims IK with a score of 3–1, that secured the league win, and qualification against Falkenbergs FF awaited for a place in Superettan in a double-meeting.
+On October 12, 2002, the home game against Falkenberg resulted in a 3–2 win.
 A week later on October 19, FCT was promoted to Superettan when Henrik Bertilsson (former Allsvenskan and professional player) headed in the 2–1 goal.

-At the beginning of the 2004 season, Jonas Olsson took over as coach and remained at that position until the 2006 season had ended.
+At the beginning of the 2004 season, Jonas Olsson took over as coach and remained in that position until the 2006 season ended.
 His successor Lars-Olof Mattsson has coached the Swedish U21 team, Degerfors IF and Ljungskile SK, when they won promotion to Allsvenskan for their first time in 1996.